Diabetes and Your GP

-The great majority of people with Type 2 diabetes are managed in The Medical Centre by their GP & practice nurse who are able to tap into wider resources as required.
+The great majority of people with Type 2 diabetes are managed by their GP & practice nurse.
 In practical terms, the usual set-up is as follows:

-- The practice nurse supports you & has a key role in care plan that enables referrals under medicare to health care professionals
+- The practice nurse has a key role in contributing to care plans that enable medicare-funded referrals.

 Important facts about Type 2 Diabetes